 - macOS High Sierra (10.13) and higher

-After purchasing the app protection, follow these steps to fully configure and enable the feature:
+Follow these steps to fully configure and enable the app protection feature:

 - Configure the Workspace app.